iltommi/qdb-documentation/source/concepts/cluster_organization.rst

 Recovering from Node Failure
 ----------------------------

+If a node fails and replication is disabled, the data the node was responsible for will not be available.
+If a node fails and replication is enabled, other nodes with duplicate data will respond to client requests.
+In both cases, the cluster will detect the failure, re-stabilize itself automatically, and remain available.

 When a node recovers from failure, it needs to reference a peer within the existing ring to properly rejoin.
 The first node in a ring generally does not reference any other, thus, if the first node of the ring fails, it needs to be restarted with a reference to a peer within the existing ring.

+If following a major network failure, a ring forms two disjointed rings, the two rings will be able to unite again once the underlying failure is resolved.
+This is because each node "remembers" past topologies.

 What is a Client?